mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **SAGE CORNELIUS**

 *If Given His Book:*
-> *Publishes definitive history of Pre-Sundering era.
+> *Publishes definitive history of Pre-Worldrend era.
 Finally gets the recognition he deserved.
 Spends final years content, knowing he was right all along.
 Leaves massive donation to libraries.
 His funeral is attended by hundreds of scholars.
 They all say: "He was right.
 We should have listened."*

 *If Never Given Book:*
 > *Dies shortly after campaign, still dismissed as senile.
 His unpublished research is found after death—proves he was right about everything.
 Tragic waste.
 Heroes feel guilt for not helping him.*